MEC: Job targets difficult

-Johannesburg - Slow global economic growth will make attaining the country's employment targets difficult, Gauteng economic development MEC Nkosiphendule Kolisile
+Johannesburg - Slow global economic growth will make attaining the country's employment targets difficult, Gauteng economic development MEC Nkosiphendule Kolisile said on Friday.

 "The crisis itself makes our national target of creating five million jobs by 2020 extremely difficult to attain," he told the Gauteng legislature.